bobev18/stujeditor/README.md

 ```
 - on bug 5 - ST import should not complain about that, and the UJ functionality does not change as a result [WONTFIX]
 - on bug 6 -
+- on bug 7 - this is actually more correct based on behavior
+- on bug 8 - hiding it serves only as foolproofing - [FIXLATER]

 #### DESIGN DECISIONS:
  - Q: Knowledge among UJ<>STEP<>DDI: